A lot of countries have their own keyboard layouts for special characters and accents.

-Azerty is very bad all around, and one way to fix it… is to switch to Qwerty!
+Azerty is quite bad all around, and one way to fix it… is to switch to Qwerty.

-Yup, Qwerty is vastly superior, period.
+Yup, Qwerty is superior.
 It’s way easier to do accents and your experience will be a lot better overall.1

 Thanks to the US international layout, to do an accented character you have to press the accent key then the letter to combine them.
 You then can do all type of combination with only one key éáíúóýẃŕṕ.
 It’s a good system but I prefer to have directly access to the character written on the keyboard and have to press a modifier to access the accent.
 I use more often the apostrophe ‘ than the accute accent ’ for example, especially when coding.